bytecodealliance/ComponentizeJS/README.md

   engine?: string,
   preview2Adapter?: string,
   disableFeatures?: ('stdio' | 'random' | 'clocks')[],
+  enableFeatures?: ('http')[],
 }): {
   component: Uint8Array,
   imports: string[]
 }
 ```

+`http` provides support for the host APIs used by the `fetch` method and is disabled by default,
+while this API is still being developed.
+Contributions very welcome to improve `fetch` support.

 Converts a JS source into a component binary.